pashinov/ledger-app-venom/doc/api.md

-# Everscale application : Common Technical Specifications
+# Venom application : Common Technical Specifications

 ## About

-This application describes the APDU messages interface to communicate with the Everscale application.
+This application describes the APDU messages interface to communicate with the Venom application.

 The application covers the following functionalities :

 - Retrieve a public key given an account number
 - Retrieve an address given an account number
-- Sign Everscale message hash
+- Sign Venom message hash
-- Sign Everscale BOC transaction
+- Sign Venom BOC transaction

 The application interface can be accessed over HID or BLE